walmartlabs/hadoop-openstack-swifta/README.md

 Into this file, insert the credentials needed to bond to the test filesystem, as decribed above.

 Next set the property test.fs.swifta.name to the URL of a swift container to test against.
-The tests expect exclusive access to this container -do not keep any other data on it, or expect it to be preserved.
+The tests expect exclusive access to this container do not keep any other data on it, or expect it to be preserved.

     <property>
       <name>test.fs.swifta.name</name>
-      <value>swifta://test.myswift/</value>
+      <value>swifta://test-container.test-region/</value>
     </property>

 Build swifta package:

-     mvn clean install -DskipTests
+     mvn clean package -DskipTests

 This builds a set of Hadoop JARs consistent with the hadoop-openstack module that is about to be tested.